IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - Kingfisher (treasury/commerce): she.
 Distant, refined, calculating.
 	- Identity: Qrystrin Avernant.
 Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.
 		- Knew he was terminally ill - got close to him, proved her worth, convinced him she should be inducted.
+	- The most versed in Avizallo's economic situation
+	- Was close with Gyrfalcon
+	- Highly ambitious, willing to push for revolt if it weakens Kevaran power over Avizallo
+		- Working with Macaw on this?
 Masks
 - Masks guard their identities - origins in avoiding the plague, or for the sake of impartiality
-- Masks cannot be unwillingly removed except DC30 str check, but they do fall off in death Other stuff
+- Masks cannot be unwillingly removed except DC30 str check, but they do fall off in death
+	- or they only come off under the hand of other council members?
+- Immune to mind control magic that would make someone remove their mask Other stuff
 - Guard wear half hawk masks; lower public servants wear half sparrow masks
 -